-- Priority from low to block level depending on how the business logic of the application is affected.
+- Priority from low to block level depending on how the business logic of the mobile application is affected.

 - Steps to reproduce the bug.

 - The environment.
-This always includes the device information, such as version and build number, as well as the description of specific conditions under which the defect is reproduced, for example, screen resolution for GUI bugs.
+This always includes the mobile device information, such as version and build number, as well as the description of specific conditions under which the defect is reproduced, for example, screen resolution for GUI bugs.

 - Expected and actual results.
-This describes the contradiction between the actual application behavior and the expected behavior described in the requirements.
+This describes the contradiction between the actual app behavior and the expected behavior described in the requirements.
 This discrepancy proves that the issue is not trivial, but is a defect that needs to be fixed.